Digital Marketing KPIs for 2023

 - Reevaluate ROI after three months, and repeat as needed.

-KPI #2: Total Marketing Qualified Leads (MQLs)
+Total # of Marketing Qualified Leads (MQLs)

 Total # of MQLs | |